-This varies as well, some programs pay all expenses, and others expect you to pay your own expenses.
-If you are invited for an interview, it is critical that you try to attend even if you are expected to pay your own expenses.
-If you do not attend, it can send the message that you are not interested in the program.
+This varies as well; some programs pay all expenses, and others expect you to pay your own expenses.
+If you are invited for an interview, it is critical that you attend even if you are expected to pay your own expenses.
+Not attending can signal a lack of interest in the program.
 It can sometimes be difficult to attend all of the interviews for which you are invited since the dates will often overlap.
-In these instances, you will initially need to choose which ones to attend.
-For those you are unable to attend, it is wise to ask if they offer an alternate date or if you can schedule an individualized visit.
+In these instances, you will need to prioritize which ones to attend.
+For the ones you are unable to attend, it is wise to ask if they offer an alternate date or if you can schedule an individualized visit.

-How to best prepare:
+How to best prepare